 Groundwater Sustainability Plan

-The following DRAFT sections and figures of the Sonoma Valley GSA Groundwater Sustainability Plan have been reviewed by the Advisory Committee.
-The public will have an opportunity to comment on updated draft sections and figures in Spring 2020.
+The public will have an opportunity to comment on updated draft sections and figures in Fall 2020.
 For questions about the sections and figures, contact the GSA.

 Share Your Thoughts and Concerns about the GSP

 The Sonoma Valley GSA deeply values the voice of community partners throughout the process of creating the GSP.
 The GSA wants input from people who live or work in the basin, who own wells in the basin, who rely on groundwater for their livelihood, and who care about the basin’s plants and animals.
 In other words, if you care about groundwater, the Sonoma Valley GSA wants to hear from you.

 DWR developed detailed requirements and regulations for successful GSPs.
 The GSP must describe and identify

 - The basin’s geology and hydrogeology